Dancing on Ice 2021 start date, celebrity line-up and judges

 Everything you need to know about the 13th series.

-The year might only just started but there’s lots to keep us entertained with a brand new series of Dancing on Ice heading to ITV this month.
+A new series of Dancing on Ice is set to return to our screens this January, with an exciting new cast list.

-The much-loved skating show will be back on air for series 13, with a very exciting cast list.

-The Dancing on Ice 2021 line-up was announced last year, and includes the likes of Denise Van Outen, Myleene Klass and Emmerdale’s Joe-Warren Plant.
+The Dancing on Ice 2021 line-up was announced last year, and it includes some seriously big names including Myleene Klass, Denise Van Outen and Jason Donavan.

-They’ll be taking to the ice to impress judges Torvill and Dean, Ashley Banjo and John Barrowman.
+Judges Torvil and Dean, Ashley Banjo and John Barrowman will return to the judging panel, to score the stars as they try out their best figure skating moves.

-Here’s everything you need to know about the new series, plus a new teaser trailer offering a first glimpse of the celebrities as they rehearse for the big show.
+Here’s everything you need to know, including a new teaser trailer offering a first glimpse of the celebrities as they rehearse for the big show.

 When will Dancing on Ice 2021 start?